data-slinky/data-slinky.github.io/about.md

 I'm a PhD student at [UIUC](http://illinois.edu/) and an aspiring [data scientist](http://i.giphy.com/ize2r20ICQONq.gif).
-My interests are in data mining, analytics and visualization.
+My interests are in data mining, computer vision and visualization.
+I am also an occasional developer when I have too much free time.
 <br><br>

 ## data-slinky
 <br>
-I originally created data-slinky to highlight some projects I've done.
-Since all the cool kids have blogs these days, I figured why not. data-slinky is a data science portfolio plus a collection of tutorials and thoughts.
-All datasets and code are either uploaded to [Github](https://github.com/data-slinky) or available publicly unless it's work-related or research in-progress (hey, I gotta eat too).
+I created data-slinky as a data science portfolio plus a collection of tutorials and references for myself and others.
+I'm a big proponent of open-source and reproducable results.
+As such, all datasets and code are either uploaded to [Github](https://github.com/data-slinky) or available publicly unless it's work-related (sorry, I gotta eat too).

-This website was built using [Jekyll](http://jekyllrb.com) with the [folio](https://github.com/bogoli/-folio) theme plus some personalize tweaks.
 Of course, everything is made with &#9829; + &#9749;.

 <span class="contacticon center">
 	<a href="mailto:mailto:&#106;&#107;&#110;&#103;&#117;&#121;&#101;&#050;&#064;&#105;&#108;&#108;&#105;&#110;&#111;&#105;&#115;&#046;&#101;&#100;&#117;"><i class="fa fa-envelope-square"></i></a>